FAQs are Frequently Asked Questions.

 Can my employer make me work a certain number of hours per week even though they don’t guarantee me any work?

 No – this sounds like a zero hour contract.
 If they are not guaranteeing you any work that implies you are employed as a casual worker.
 But employers cannot make casual workers work any shifts.
 Casual work is on an “as requested, as available” basis, so you don’t have to work any shifts offered to you if you don’t agree to (if you’ve been rostered on and haven’t said anything this is taken as agreement).
 If the employer is trying to make you work a certain number of hours, then these hours must be fixed in your contract.

 What can I do if my boss won’t pay me?

 Your boss cannot withhold your wages under any circumstances.
 Unless you give your consent.
 You should remind them of this fact.
 They must pay you at the agreed time/date that is stipulated in your contract.
 If they don’t do this, they are breaching the terms of the agreement and violating the Wages Protection Act.
 Communicate your expectations to them professionally and if they continue to refuse, you can raise a personal grievance.
 Seek advice first.

 What are my rights when being made redundant?

-First the employer must propose the redundancy and they must be able to justify it to you – they cannot simply make a decision and let you know retrospectively.
-The must share with you the reason and all the relevant information (financial or otherwise) that has led to this proposal.
+First the employer must propose the redundancy and they must be able to justify it to you.
+They cannot simply make a decision and let you know retrospectively.
+They must share with you the reason and all relevant information (financial or otherwise) that has led to this proposal.
 Then they must consult with you and hear your response.
 Only then, once they have consulted with all affected staff and been receptive to their views and suggestions, can they make the decision.
 If they haven’t followed this process, then you have been unjustifiably dismissed and should raise a personal grievance.